 If you are very observant and patient, you may find remnants of animals while you are hiking – antlers, skulls, turtle carapaces, bird eggs and nests, and more!
 Hesthavn is a preserve, so please do not collect anything while visiting.
 See our collection in the Nature Center.

 ASC volunteers and local naturalists invite nature explorers and their families to learn about fascinating topics at specially scheduled events.
 The theme may be Compare Bird and Bat Wings, Food Webs in Corvallis, or What are Flycatchers made of?
 (Flies, of course!).
 Special Sunday events are often offered during the school year, which are fun and free activities for the whole family.

 Education Team members enjoy a fold-out picture book from the Hesthavn library and decide to include it in a new nature program.

-A Steller’s Jay is one of many birds you can spot at Hesthavn, attracted by the seed and suet feeders.
+Steller’s Jays are one of many birds you can spot at Hesthavn, attracted by the seed and suet feeders.
 They live in conifer forests, unlike Scrub Jays which prefer scrubland.
 Both species are very vocal!
-One of the special programs offered at Hesthavn is how to use binoculars and identify birds, which is very popular with new birders.

 Preparations for a special Father’s Day program about Food Webs use the full table surfaces.